 Between the 12th-15th centuries, ponies were used for riding, agricultural work, and pulling skips in coal and tin mines.
 It was customary to range ponies on the moor when they were not needed, so natural selection helped shape a breed that could thrive on rough terrain and poor forage.

+The first registry was in the UK Polo Pony Society Stud Book then in the National Pony Society stud books.
 Dartmoor ponies nearly disappeared during the first half of the 1900s.
 Mechanization eliminated the need for working ponies, and purebreds were crossed for the production of polo ponies and other sport horses.
-The formation of the Dartmoor Pony Society in the 1930s was a first step in the breed’s survival, although the breed didn’t begin to increase until after World War II.
+The formation of the Dartmoor Pony Society in 1924 was a first step in the breed’s survival, although the breed didn’t begin to increase again until after World War II.
 One of the Society’s goals today is the reestablishment of purebred, free-roaming herds on Dartmoor to replace the mixed breed ponies that currently exist.

 The Dartmoor breed has an estimated global population of two to three thousand.
-About 200 are found in the United States, descending from imports made during the 1930s, ’40s, and ’50s.
-The registry of the Dartmoor Pony Society of America was established in 1936.
+Dartmoors found in the US descend from imports made during the 1930s, ’40s, and ’50s.
 Demand for the breed exceeds the supply, but the increasing number of ponies will gradually make it possible for more people to become involved with this versatile and charming breed.

 Did you know:

 Since we launched the Microgrants program in 2018, dollars have been awarded to help every one of the 11 species we serve.
 Almost one-third of the breeds on the CPL have received funding.
 Yet, only about 8% of microgrant projects can be funded each year.
 Click here to help us support more endangered breeds and hard-working farmers, ranchers, and shepherds with your gift today.